MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/03-Ex1-3-use-outlook-communicate-findings.md

 14. After reading through the email one last time, you aren't sure about the message's tone.
 Drag your cursor over the entire email so that it's all highlighted, and then select the **Open Copilot** icon.

-15. In the Copilot menu, scroll down and select **Change Tone** and then select the tone that you want from the menu that's displayed.
+15. In the Copilot menu, scroll down, select **Change Tone** and then select the tone that you want from the menu that's displayed.

 16. Review the results of the modified email that appears in the draft window.
 You still aren't satisfied with the way the email sounds, so try a different tone.

-17. Review the new draft that Copilot generated.
+17. Review the new draft that Copilot generated and select the **Discard** icon.
 You still aren't satisfied with the way the email sounds, so this time ask Copilot to change the tone by making it sound friendly and confident but still professional.

 18. Review the results.
 You're satisfied with this version, so select the **Replace** option in the Copilot window.
 Doing so takes you out of Copilot draft mode and into the actual email itself.